-Although we all know that exercise is important for our health, and we certainly want to look fit and strong, let’s face it — exercise is inherently somewhat uncomfortable and some of us would prefer to do just about anything than head to the gym to work out.
-If you’ve never been particularly active or you played sports as a kid but haven’t found an efficient and motivating fitness routine, there may be a new way to work out that finally feels more like play than a dreaded sweat session: VR fitness.
+Even though we all know that exercise is important for our health, and working out can help us look and feel our best, it can be unmotivating to head to the gym to lift weights or lace up your shoes and go for a run.
+If you’ve never been particularly active, or you played sports as a kid but haven’t found an efficient and motivating fitness routine, there may be a newer, more engaging way to work out that finally feels more like play than a dreaded sweat session: VR fitness.

 VR fitness apps are transforming the entire

 Liteboxer VR is unique in that it’s the first VR fitness platform that enables you to work out alongside real trainers.
 With a crew of nine world-class trainers to choose from, Liteboxer workouts are more motivating, instructional, and effective than boxing on your own or using other VR

 There are plenty of ways to track your progress as well, such as punch goals for each workout, seven- and 30-day performance views, and your workout score, which is based on a combination of accurate hits, streaks, and force.